This post first appeared on Russia Insider

 According to the July 26th issue of RBK, tensions had escalated among the supporters of the ‘unregistered’ opposition representatives and of fair elections as such, when police units raided said opposition candidates’ homes and those of their relatives on Wednesday night.
 According to an FBR source, the goal of these searches had been to dig up evidence about collusion with foreign officials.
 In addition, they were looking for evidence that would prove them guilty of planning for the upcoming protest.

-Alexei Navalny urged supporters to take part a week in advance and the police was quick to warn anyone eager against participation: regardless of whether you’re a journalist or a civilian, they’ll get you if you get in their way.
+Alexei Navalny urged supporters to take part a week in advance and the police were quick to warn anyone eager against participation: regardless of whether you’re a journalist or a civilian, they’ll get you if you get in their way.
 Earlier this week, Navalny himself was put under arrest and sentenced to a 30-day jail term for his vocal instigations, so he could not be present at the rally.

 Somehow, the information I got prior to the event and the general tension leading up to it led me to expect something ‘bigger’ than the Bolotnoya Square Case, when over 400 protesters were seized, 30 of which were subsequently officially accused, with many of the participants who had been spared indictment fleeing the country.
 These expectations were echoed by a lot of those present.